This is the updated version of an article originally posted in November 2020.

 The ROMI is often mistaken for ROI and ROAS.
 Let’s figure out why these metrics are different.

 ROI is the return ratio of all investments.
-Unlike the ROMI, that only considers marketing expenses, the ROI helps you evaluate the overall profitability of your project considering all investments.
+Unlike the ROMI, which only considers marketing expenses, the ROI helps you evaluate the overall profitability of your project considering all investments.
 You need to consider all project expenses and revenues it generates to calculate the ROI.

 ROAS (Return on Advertising Spend) is the return ratio of your advertising expenses.
 It only considers your expenses on particular advertising campaigns.
 The primary objective of this formula is to find out if a company makes profits using particular marketing tools.